 Really you don't need to chop all the bits to the same size but it is a good idea to add the softer herbs near the end of the process.
 If making larger quantities consider using a pressure-cooker.

 Of course making vegetable stock from scraps is really just a bouquet garni; a bundle of fresh herbs tied together and then added to soups and stews[1].
-We just like to use up all our bits and bobs; there's much good nutrition that we once tossed to the garbage.
+We like to use up all our bits and bobs; there's much good nutrition to be had that we once tossed to the garbage.

 It is little wonder we are so sickly.
-Insufficient magnesium, too little calcium and not nearly enough lutein is absolutely typical of those in Western society.
+Insufficient magnesium, too little calcium and not nearly enough lutein are absolutely typical of those in Western society.
 The ramifications are simply unimaginable.

 We follow the Blue Zone philosophy.
-Spend your days nurturing and preparing your own food, or many times the hours consulting doctors and pharmacists.
-Would you too not like to be full of energy and joy at ninety sipping tea under those trees you once planted and watching the great-grandchildren growing up?
+Spend your days nurturing and preparing your own food; or many times those hours consulting doctors and pharmacists.
+Would you too not like to be full of energy and joy at ninety, sipping tea under the trees you once planted?
+Watching the great-grandchildren growing up is our desire.

-Blue Zone longevity if for all who will take the time to live mindfully and actively; beware the couch and the computer stool.
+Blue Zone longevity is for all who will take the time to live mindfully and actively; beware the couch and the computer stool.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.